AlexiosFan/fpv_tut_2023/README.md

 # fpv_tut_2023
 Repository for functional programming and verification course 2023.
 The weekly used notes will be uploaded.

+## A brief introduction to the predicate logic is also available!
+Feel free to use it or report errors if you find any!

 ## How to use this repo?
 This repo is made up of 2 parts.